Jodi Crandall at TALGS

 he was named KATESOL President, and represented the 200+ members of the organization during the 2004-2005 year.
 He presented a workshop at TESOL 2005 in San Antonio, on how Web-technology was used to revitalize and grow the Kansas TESOL organization.
 He has served as Webmaster for both the Kansas TESOL and Kansas CEC (Council for Exceptional Children) Web sites.

-recently served as conference co-chair for a joint conference project with the Kansas Association of School Psychologists, 2008 KASP/CEC, in Junction City, Kansas, attended by 343 special educators, school psychologists, general educators, administrators, paraeducators, teacher candidates, and teacher educators from across the state.
+He was president of the Kansas Federation of the Council for Exceptional Children (kansascec.org)in the 2010-2011 school year and served as conference co-chair for a joint conference project with the Kansas Association of School Psychologists, 2008 KASP/CEC, in Junction City, Kansas, attended by 343 special educators, school psychologists, general educators, administrators, paraeducators, teacher candidates, and teacher educators from across the state.
 The conference focused on data-coaching, response to intervention (RTI), multicultural learners, and new roles for special educators and school psychologists in today's schools (Download the conference program book-Adobe pdf-here).
 Scott also represented Kansas CEC at the annual CEC leadership institute in Arlington, Virginia, in the summer of 2008.
-His doctoral research is focused on transition for multicultural students.
+His doctoral research was focused on transition from high school to post-secondary for multicultural students.

-During more than 25 years as an ESL/ESOL professional, Robb Scott has built a reputation as a thoughtful educator who works change and always makes a positive contribution.
+During nearly 30 years as an ESL/diversity professional, Dr. Robert Bruce Scott has built a reputation as a thoughtful educator who works change and always makes a positive contribution.
 He publishes ESL MiniConference Online to make it easier for busy professionals to share ideas and keep abreast of the latest trends.
 The ESL MiniConference project has generated a free e-book, "Transition, Turmoil, and Hope: the ESL Profession After 9-11 ."

 Robert Scott serves on the Board of Academic Advisors for TEFL International, a teacher-training organization, and